 Cohort tests

 UpdatedWhen you want to A/B test something other than email content, try a cohort test!
-Randomly assigning people to cohorts gives you a way to perform tests independently of individual messages.
+Randomly assigning profiles to cohorts gives you a way to perform tests independently of individual messages.

 Cohort testing is great for things like: